Yelawolf: 2012: The Slumdon Bridge, Heart of Dixie, Dogs Eating Dogs, and Psycho White

 On January 24, 2012, Yelawolf released a promotional track with British singer Ed Sheeran titled "You Don't Know (For Fuck's Sake)".
 The track was for an upcoming collaborative extended play (EP), titled The Slumdon Bridge.
-On January 31, 2012, a trailer for the EP was released, it featured both artists in a studio recording the EP.
+On January 31, 2012, a trailer for the EP was released, featuring both artists in a studio recording the EP.
 In the video Yelawolf revealed the EP was recorded in 10 hours, and included 4 tracks.The Slumdon Bridge, which was released as a free download on Valentine's Day, February 14, 2012, marking Yelawolf's second EP, and his first collaborative project.

-On June 16, 2012, in order to commemorate Father's Day, Yelawolf released a song titled "Happy Father's Day".
-The song was produced by Alabama producer M16.
+On June 16, 2012, to commemorate Father's Day, Yelawolf released a song titled "Happy Father's Day", produced by Alabama producer M16.
 With the track, Yelawolf announced his fifth official mixtape Heart of Dixie.

 In August 2012, Yelawolf announced the long-awaited joint EP with Blink-182 drummer Travis Barker, titled Psycho White.
-The first single to the EP, titled "Push 'Em" features background vocals by Transplants members Skinhead Rob and Tim Armstrong, and was released as a free download on September 12.
-After several push-backs, the EP was finally released on November 13, 2012.
-Debuting at #24 on the Billboard 200 with first week sales of 15,000.
+The EP's lead single, titled "Push 'Em", features background vocals by Transplants members Skinhead Rob and Tim Armstrong, and was released as a free download on September 12.
+After several push-backs, the EP was finally released on November 13, 2012, debuting at #24 on the Billboard 200 with first week sales of 15,000.
 Yelawolf stated that all the tracks on the album will have a music video and during an article with Rolling Stone, both he and Barker hinted at a sequel to the EP.

-In December 2012, the Ep Dogs Eating Dogs by blink-182 was released, with the song Pretty Little Girl featuring vocals by Yelawolf.
+In December 2012, the EP Dogs Eating Dogs by Blink-182 was released, with the song "Pretty Little Girl" featuring vocals by Yelawolf.